VardhanSuroshi/VLSI-ASIC-Design-Flow/README.md

 - **J-Type**: Jump-type instructions, unconditional jumps within the program.
 Example: `jal`, `jalr`.

- In addition to base instruction there are more instruction which help in improving exceution speed like Pseudo Instructions (`li` and `mv`) , Multiply Extension Instructions (`mul`, `mulh`, `mulhu`, and `mulhsu`) , Single and Double Precision Floating Point Extension and so on
+ In addition to base instructions there are more instructions that help in improving execution speed like Pseudo Instructions (`li` and `mv`), Multiply Extension Instructions (`mul`, `mulh`, `mulhu`, and `mulhsu`), Single and Double Precision Floating Point Extension and so on

-## Labwork for RISC-V software tool chain :
+## Labwork for RISC-V software toolchain :
 The main objective of this lab is to compile simple C codes using `gcc compiler`  and run them on native hardware.
 Similarly, the goal is to compile the same code using `riscv64-unknown-elf-gcc`, execute it on a RISC-V core within a simulator, and understand the process involved.
 The ultimate goal is to ensure that any high-level program written can be successfully executed on our hardware platform.

-A simple c code to find sum from 1 to N :
+A simple c code to find the sum from 1 to N :
 ```
 #include <stdio.h>
 int main() {